What is the poverty rate in ?

-About 16.4% of New Mexico’s population in 2024.
+The poverty rate was about 16.4% of New Mexico’s population as of 2024.
 The poverty rate is the percentage of people whose household income falls below the poverty threshold set by the government.
 It measures the percentage of people in households that don’t earn enough to pay for basic needs like food, housing, and healthcare.
 In 2024, 343,235 people in New Mexico were considered in poverty.

 16.4%